-The Virginia Board of Pharmacy holds qualifying examinations for licensure on an ongoing basis throughout the year.
-Applicants for the examination must present evidence that their first professional degree was granted by a school of pharmacy recognized by the board.
+Applicants for the North American Pharmacist Licensure Examination must present evidence that their first-professional degree was granted by a school of pharmacy recognized by the board.
 This school is among those recognized.
 Applicants must also present evidence of completion of 1,500 hours of practical experience.
 Completion of the school's Pharm.D. program satisfies this requirement.
 APPE rotations completed outside of the United States may not be counted toward the 1,500-hour requirement.